 In order to manage the use of secondary vessels the guidelines below have been implemented.
 “Tenders” are defined as less than 3.75m.
 All vessels greater than 3.75m are classed and treated as “secondary vessels” and must comply with current regulations.
 The system allows such vessels that are part of the Shared Mooring System (SMS) to be tied alongside to a Licensee’s or Authorised User’s primary vessel whilst on a certified mooring.

 If the mooring site contractor considers the site suitable then they can certify it accordingly.
 The Mooring site licensees must provide written certification to the RIA from their mooring contractor that the mooring apparatus will support the rafting of both primary vessel and registered secondary vessel on the site.
 The mooring buoy must clearly identify that the apparatus has been certified for additional vessels by the mooring contractor by adhesive stickers “+6.75m” or “+ 10m” as applicable.
 There is no optional other sizes for additional vessel certification.

-- Secondary vessels must have adequate insurance as per all other vessels registered to the SMS.
+• Secondary vessels must have adequate insurance as do all vessels entering the Rottnest Reserve.

-- Mooring site Licensee or Authorised user must have only one secondary vessel rafted to the nominated primary vessel on the mooring site at any time.
-You may also have a tender.
+• Mooring site Licensees or Authorised users may only have one secondary vessel rafted to the nominated mother vessel on the mooring site at any time.
+They may also have a tender alongside.